XindanZhang/blogg/content/2025/October/Oct 3/NAT.md

+## Adding NAT to connect physical machine in external realm

-# Postrouting and IP Masquerading in Linux
+### Postrouting and IP Masquerading in Linux

 Most of the blog is from [this](https://mellowhost.com/blog/postrouting-and-ip-masquerading-in-linux.html#:~:text=What%20is%20POSTROUTING?,be%20masked%20is%20the%20Source.)